What Are Dividend Stocks?

 • Interest Rate Risk: Dividend stocks can lose their appeal when interest rates rise, as fixed-income securities become more attractive.

 • Market Risk: All stocks are subject to market fluctuations, and dividend stocks are no exception.
-During downturns, stock prices may fall, affecting your income and capital.
+During downturns, stock prices may fall, affecting your income and principal value.

 • Inflation: If a company's dividend growth doesn’t keep pace with inflation, the purchasing power of your dividend income may decrease over time.